jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 For each case, all components in [the main `App` component](https://github.com/jchavarri/jsoo-react-realworld-example-app/blob/0138bfedddc1e57237ffe9a9a53a07aea9f73bf6/src/app.ml#L20-L28) were commented, and then uncommented progressively, while running these commands on each step of the way:

 - Js\_of\_ocaml: `make build-prod && yarn webpack:analyze`
 - ReScript: `yarn build && yarn webpack:analyze`

 ## Results

 The results are published together with the Webpack bundle analyzer reports in https://jchavarri.github.io/jsoo-react-realworld-example-app/bundle-study/.

 Note the `Stat` column does not provide very valuable information.
-The reason why it is so large in ReScript case is that Js\_of\_ocaml generated JavaScript has already been minified by the Js\_of\_ocaml compiler (because of the `profile=prod` flag) while ReScript produces human readable JavaScript and has no minified.
-In any case, in the end Webpack minifier runs in both cases, so the `Parsed` and `Gzipped` columns are more useful.
+The reason why it is so large in ReScript case is that Js\_of\_ocaml generated JavaScript has already been minified by the Js\_of\_ocaml compiler (because of the `profile=prod` flag), while ReScript produces human readable JavaScript and offers no way to minify the output code.

+In any case, in the end Webpack minifier runs in both cases, so the `Parsed` and `Gzipped` columns are the meaningful ones.

 #### Js\_of\_ocaml